pratham2879/FinAgent/README.md

     # Claude sees results and either calls more tools or gives a final answer
 ```

-**Why multiple tool calls per turn matter:** "Did I spend more on food in March than February?" requires data from two months.
-Claude issues both `get_spending_by_category` calls in a single response.
-The loop executes them together and sends both results back in one round-trip.
+One thing worth noting: Claude can issue multiple tool calls in a single turn.
+A question like "did I spend more on food in March than February?" requires data from two months — Claude requests both `get_spending_by_category` calls at once, the loop executes them together, and both results go back in one round-trip.

 ---